Dog Paternity Test with Mother

 Dog paternity testing is a very valuable tool, because it provides accurate breeding records.
 These records are a guarantee of the dog’s pedigree and ancestry and therefore enable breeders to offer purchasers DNA certified pedigrees, while building a sound reputation based on trust and credibility.

 Our Dog Paternity Test is a quick and easy way to accurately determine the parentage of a dog, by measuring DNA markers.
-Each dog has 2 copies of every element of DNA, one of which comes from the dam (mother) and the other from the sire (father).
-Our test uses a profile of 16 genetic markers and polymerase chain reaction (PCR) technology to accurately determine parentage.
+Each dog has 2 alleles at each DNA marker (loci), one of which is inherited from the dam (mother) and the other from the sire (father).
+Our test uses a profile of 16 genetic markers, or loci, and polymerase chain reaction (PCR) technology to accurately determine parentage.

 Testing of the sire, the dam, and the progeny (puppy) is included in the price of £129 and, when all three are tested, we can confirm parentage with a probability of more than 99.99%.